 About Nathan T. Woo

-Nate Woo is a doctoral student in communication at the University of Arizona.
+Nate Woo is a doctoral candidate in communication at the University of Arizona.
 He received his B.A. in communication and psychology from the University of California, Davis and his M.A. in communication studies from San Diego State University.
 His research focuses on the cognitive, behavioral, and physiological health outcomes of affection and loneliness in interpersonal contexts.
-He has presented his research at the Western States Communication Association, National Communication Association, and International Communication Association conventions and serves as a journal reviewer for the Western Journal of Communication and Journal of Personal and Social Relationships.
+He has presented his research at regional, national, and international conferences and has co-authored manuscripts in both communications-specific and interdisciplinary journals.
+Nate is a passionate educator who loves to teach and is currently the President of the Association of Graduate Students in Communication at the University of Arizona.

 - M.A. in Communication Studies at San Diego State University